gowenrw/future_badge/code/README.md

 * Connect the ESP32 via USB cable and select the COM port if it is not autodetected
   * In most cases it should autodetect the port
   * Sometimes on first connect you need to help it by going to Tools->Port and choosing the port
+* This code exceeds the normal partition size so make sure you select the Minimal SPIFFS Partition type
+  * This setting can be found under Tools -> Partition Scheme
 * This code uses the AdaFruit NeoPixel library which needs to be installed
   * The library can be installed via the Arduino IDE library manager or manually
   * Installation instructions can be found at [the adafruit neopixel github page](https://github.com/adafruit/Adafruit_NeoPixel)